 In September 1963 Thomson moved to Birmingham City.
 In his first season, he was used in a variety of positions, eventually settling in at centre-forward alongside the newly arrived and prolific Geoff Vowden.
 Their goals failed to prevent relegation to the Second Division in 1964–65.

-In his last full season he played successfully at right half in place of captain Ron Wylie who had broken his leg.
+In his last full season, he played successfully at the right half in place of captain Ron Wylie who had broken his leg.
 Wylie’s return to fitness and the arrival of former England centre-forward Fred Pickering left no place for Thomson, so in December 1967 he moved to Third Division Stockport County, and then into non-league football with Bromsgrove Rovers.